jupyter-server/jupyverse/docs/tutorials/standalone_jupyverse_deployment.md

-In this tutorial, we will deploy Jupyverse on a public [OVHcloud](https://www.ovhcloud.com) instance using [Fief](https://fief.dev), and allow authentication using a [GitHub](https://github.com) account.
+In this tutorial, we will deploy Jupyverse as a standalone server on a public [OVHcloud](https://www.ovhcloud.com) instance using [Fief](https://fief.dev), and allow authentication using a [GitHub](https://github.com) account.

 ## OVH setup